lucasdietrich/AVRTOS/readme.md

 - Signals (poll on a single signal)
 - Messages Queues (msgq)
 - System uptime in ms and seconds (32bits or 40bits ms counter)
-- Atomic operations on 8bits variables
+- Atomic API for 8bits variables
 - Events scheduling
+- Drivers
+  - UART
+  - Timers
+  - GPIO
+  - External interrupts
+- Highly configurable

 Minor features:
 - thread naming with a symbol, e.g. 'M' for the main thread 'I' for the idle thread